desophos/idleon-saver/README.md

 #### Preamble

 The first iteration of this project used scripts that interact with the leveldb directly instead of launching the game.
-The flakiness of leveldb on Windows has prompted me to abandon that route, which is why the GUI doesn't use the leveldb scripts.
+The flakiness of plyvel on Windows has prompted me to abandon that route, which is why the GUI doesn't use the leveldb scripts.

 However, these scripts are still available for use if desired.